How to Find the Slope when the Rise and the Run are Known

 Here is how to find the slope.
-We saw in the lesson about what is slope that slope is a measure of how steep a line is and the steepness of the line can be measured with the following formula:
+We saw in the lesson about what is slope that slope is a measure of how steep a line is and the steepness of the line can be measured with the slope formula you see above:

 Let's illustrate this with some examples:

-For this situation, we see that the rise is 2 and the run is 4, so slope = 2/4
+For the graph above, we see that the rise is 2 and the run is 4, so slope = 2/4

 what is the meaning of 1/2 ?